Adalbert Volck (Nazi Party official): National Socialist Working Community

 Calling a meeting of the Directory membership in Harburg on 7 September, Volck moved further away from the Munich leadership of the Nazi Party by forming the National Socialist Working Community (NSAG).
 Under this new title, the meeting unanimously reaffirmed its opposition to the NSFB, and Volck also obtained passage of a resolution to reject all parliamentary electoral participation.
 The Nazi movement was more fractured than ever.

 Hitler was released from Landsberg Prison on 20 December 1924 and began to make plans for reestablishing a united Party.
 Volck, after all his efforts on Hitler's behalf, felt that he had established a viable National Socialist structure in northern Germany and that Hitler should make that region the focal point of his reorganization.
-Although Hitler promised to make a trip to the north, the trip north never materialized.
+Although Hitler promised to make a trip to the north, the trip never materialized.
 Hitler continued to ignore northern Germany and never wavered from his intention to retain the Party's center of operations in Bavaria.
 Disappointed by these developments, Volck resigned as leader of NSAG on 12 January 1925 and the leadership passed to Haase on 21 January.

 Hitler formally re-founded the Nazi Party at the Bürgerbräukeller in Munich on 27 February and most of the high level positions were retained by individuals that had been active in the Munich leadership, including Esser, Phillip Bouhler, Max Amann and Franz Xaver Schwarz.
 Most former Nazis flocked back to the Party, and both the GVG and the NSFB passed out of existence.
 Likewise, Haase dissolved the NSAG on 28 February and instructed all members to join the refounded Nazi Party.
 On 27 March 1925, Haase was confirmed as the Nazi Party Gauleiter of Götttingen.

 Volck, still disillusioned with Hitler, never received any position in the Party hierarchy.
 Little is known of his subsequent life and he died in Lüneburg in 1948.